About Danish Diabetes Knowledge Center

 The information provided by the Danish Diabetes Knowledge Center should preferably be:

 - Research-based: The information should, as a starting point, be based on the best available research.
-Where this is not possible, the information may instead be based on best practice and consensus in the diabetes field.
+Where this is not possible, the information may instead be based on best practices and consensus in the diabetes field.

 - Applicable: The information should be suitable for immediate use by our target groups in their daily lives and/or professional work.

-- Target group-specific: The information should be provided in a way considers the composition and prerequisites of the target groups.
+- Target group-specific: The information should be provided in a way that considers the composition and prerequisites of the target groups.

 The Danish Diabetes Knowledge Center has joined the Danish Code of Good Health Communication.